Baro82/HAL-Home-Assistant-Listener/README.md

 ### Windows APP

 There is currently no installation package, so compile it yourself.
-If I have time and desire I will create it: P
+If I have time I will create it :P

 To allow the application to start with administrator rights without asking for confirmation, I created a windows task with the check mark "Run with the highest privileges"